-The Association of Ambulance Chief Executives (AACE) was established in 2011 to provide ambulance services with an organisation that can support, coordinate and implement nationally agreed policy.
+The Association of Ambulance Chief Executives (AACE) was established in 2011 to provide UK NHS ambulance services with an organisation that can support them in the implementation of nationally agreed policy.

-Whether for patient care, operational policy or emergency preparedness, the Association exists to support its members and to act as the interface between them and their stakeholders.
+Whether for patient care, operational policy, emergency preparedness, employee wellbeing or volunteering, the Association exists to support its members and to act as an interface, where appropriate at a national level, between them and their stakeholders.

 The AACE Council

-The Council is chaired by Sir Graham Meldrum, Chair of West Midlands Ambulance Service NHS Foundation Trust, and consists of all the Chairs and Chief Executives of the English Ambulance Trusts.
+The Council is chaired by Prof Keith Willett, Chair of South Central Ambulance Service NHS Foundation Trust, and consists of all the Chairs and Chief Executives of the English Ambulance Trusts.

 It plays a vital role in setting our strategic direction, agreeing each year’s objectives and focus in terms of lobbying and influencing.
 The Council also receives regular updates on progress against these objectives throughout the year.